 Another place we hit was Cabrillo National Monument.

-The park offers a view of San Diego's harbor and skyline, as well as Coronado and Naval Air Station North Island.
+It commemorates the landing of Juan RodrÃguez Cabrillo at San Diego Bay on September 28, 1542.
+This event marked the first time that a European expedition had set foot on what later became the West Coast of the United States.The park offers a view of San Diego's harbor and skyline, as well as Coronado and Naval Air Station North Island.
 On clear days, a wide expanse of the Pacific Ocean, Tijuana, and Mexico's Coronado Islands are also visible.

 Woodrow Wilson reserved 0.5 acres of Fort Rosecrans to construct a heroic statue of Juan Rodriguez Cabrillo.
 By 1926 no statue had been placed, so Calvin Coolidge authorized the Native Sons of the Golden West to erect a suitable monument.
 The statue of Cabrillo was finally executed by sculptor Alvaro de Bree for the Portuguese Government in 1939, who then donated it to the United States.